minima52/digital-garden/_pages/meta.md

 ### Process

-1. Install Ruby, Ruby on Gems, and Git
+1. Install Ruby, Ruby on Gems, and Git on computer (slight learning curve 🥲)
-2. Run scripts onto computer
+2. Fork the template to Github account
+3. Clone template to local server
-3. Test, test, test!
+4. Test, test, test!
-4. Upload to Github
+5. Upload to Github
-5. Deploy to Netlify
+6. Deploy to Netlify
-6. Point DNS to Github (where the website is stored)
+7. Point DNS to Github (where the website is stored)
-7. Update website using Visual Studio Code and Obsidian
+8. Update website using Visual Studio Code and Obsidian
+9. Push changes to Github

 The website is made up individual `.md` files that sit in folders on my PC.
 With the help of the following walkthroughs (slight learning curve), I was able to install the template and get the website up and running. 🎉